Child won't say sorry? Don't use force, try this instead

 Here are some ways you can encourage your child to feel remorseful (and help them to eventually realise the value of ‘sorry’):

-3. Where your child has hurt another child, the best thing you can do in this situation is apologise on their behalf, to the other child and their parent.
-The reason this is way more effective is because you will genuinely mean it! it will also serve to reduce that awful feeling of embarrassment you felt when it happened.
+Where your child has hurt another child, the best thing you can do in this situation is apologise on their behalf, to the other child and their parent.
+The reason this is way more effective is because you will genuinely mean it!
+It will also serve to reduce that awful feeling of embarrassment you felt when it happened.
+And of course, it's a perfect way of modelling; showing your child what they could do in these situations.

 For an older, school-age child, you might want to try the following too: